rbicelli/minerguarddog/README.md

 * Run minerguarddog.vbs as Admin or schedule at user logon with task scheduler, making sure the process will be started as admin

 ## Planned Features
-* CPU temperature monitor (using OpenHardwareMonitor)
+* GPU temperature monitor, using [OpenHardwareMonitor](http://openhardwaremonitor.org/)